mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

     > You can use a different role name.
 Make sure to save this name for later.

-1. Create a HashiCorp Vault policy that allows you to read data from all secrets engines, and save the policy name for later.
+1. Create a HashiCorp Vault policy that allows you to read data from all secrets engines, then save the policy name for later.
 This policy will be attached to the "postman" role.
 Learn about the [endpoint for creating a policy](https://developer.hashicorp.com/vault/api-docs/system/policy#create-update-policy).

     ```shell
     vault write sys/policy/<policy-name> policy='path "*" { capabilities=["read"] } path "sys/*" { capabilities=["deny"] } path "auth/*" { capabilities=["deny"] }'